wp-plugins/event-calendar-ticketing/readme.txt

 **Solid Architecture & Fully Supported**

 Our code development adheres to the WordPress standards for coding style and quality.
-Our events calendar solution stands among the best of the best.
+Our events calendar solution is among the best of the best, backed up by our 10 years of WordPress development experience.

-And we stand behind every product we make.
+We stand behind every product we make.
 So if you need help then [contact us directly](http://ignitewoo.com/contact-us/ " Contact IgniteWoo ") for the fastest response.
 We strive to respond the same day whenever possible.

 **Flexible, Powerful, Easy to Use**